228Labs/freeplay-google-demo/freeplay.md

 You can now use the ADK just as you normally would and you will see logs flowing to Freeplay in the Observability section.

 ## Observability
-Freeplay's Observability gives you a clear view into how your agent is performing in production.
+Freeplay's Observability gives you a clear view into how your agent is behaving in production.
 You can dig into to individual agent traces to understand each step and diagnose issues.

 <img src="https://228labs.com/freeplay-google-demo/images/trace_detail.png" width="600" alt="Trace detail">